yashwantsathish/YashwantPortfolio/README.md

 ![Rebounding](Rebounding.png)

-## Project 5: Warriors Touches
+## Project 5: Measuring Offensive 'Involvedness' Across a Roster to Explain the Benefits of the Warriors' 'Motion Offense'

 1. Scraped 30 rows of data from stats.nba.com API (using nba_api API Client) into Excel.
 Extracted "Touches" data for each team roster.
-2. Performed calculations in Excel to filter by query (>= 20 touches for each team) and aggregate count for each team.
+2. Performed calculations in Excel to filter by query (>= 20 touches for each team) and aggregated count for each team.
 3. Imported Data into Tableau.
 Deduced that bar chart was appropriate and graphed.
 4. Touched-up in Canva for user-friendliness.